kevinnguyenhoang91/protoc-docker/README.md

 web            Builds the protoc docker container for `web`
 ```

-After a docker image has been created, push it to SC docker repository using `docker push <image-name>`; for e.g., `docker push safetyculture/protoc-go:2.4.1`
+After a docker image has been created, push it to SC docker repository using `docker push <image-name>`; for e.g., `docker push safetyculture/protoc-go:2.4.1` or you can use `make push language=go`.
+Please note that one must be signed in to push the image to SC docker repository.